Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 # Installing and compiling

 1. Download and uncompress the model source `tar xfvz foam1.5src.tar.gz` (not freely available to date, see page header) in your home directory `/user1/crct/zz9999zz` (replace `zz9999zz` with your CCUB login).
+Then, enter the directory `cd foam1.5src`.

 2. On the CCUB cluster, you should be all set with libraries correctly linked in the `Makefile` on lines 190–192: